Quantum Geometric Langlands Categories from N = 4 Super Yang-Mills Theory: Twisting N=4 Theory

 Within this family, two special loci can be extracted.
-Recall that Kapustin and Witten argue that twists of $\mc N=4$ on a product $C \times \Sigma$ of two Riemann surfaces can be identified as twists of $\mc N=(2,2)$ supersymmetric sigma models from $\Sigma$ into the Hitchin system on $C$, with an appropriately chosen holomorphic symplectic structure in its twistor family.
-In our $\bb{CP}^1 \times \bb{CP}^1$ family, the diagonal locus, $w_+ = w_-$, is argued to consist of \emph{B-models} into the Hitchin system.
-Note that this coincides with our condition from Theorem \ref{22_theorem} that the Hodge deformation vanishes when $s_1=-ts_2$.
-The anti-diagonal locus $w_+ = -w_-$ is argued to consist of \emph{A-models} into the Hitchin system.
-It's also worth taking note of the special locus where $w_+ \cdot w_- = -1$: this is the locus of twists that are $\spin(4)$-invariant, and therefore can be defined on more general 4-manifolds.
+Recall that Kapustin and Witten argue that twists of $\mc N=4$ on a product $C \times \Sigma$ of two Riemann surfaces can be identified as twists of $\mc N=(4,4)$ supersymmetric sigma models from $\Sigma$ into the Hitchin system on $C$, with an appropriately chosen holomorphic or symplectic structure in its twistor family.
+In the $\bb{CP}^1 \times \bb{CP}^1$ family, the diagonal locus, $w_+ = w_-$, is argued to consist of \emph{B-models} into the Hitchin system.
+Note that this coincides with our condition from Theorem \ref{22_theorem} that the Hodge deformation vanishes when $b_1 =- ab_2$.
+The locus $\ol{w}_+ \cdot w_-= -1$ is argued to consist of \emph{A-models} into the Hitchin system.
+It's also worth taking note of another special locus where $w_+ \cdot w_- = -1$: this is the locus of twists that are $\spin(4)$-invariant, and therefore can be defined on more general 4-manifolds.
+Note that as we mostly work in an algebraic framework that is defined for a complex algebraic surface, the latter two features are not visible.

 Let us recall the action of S-duality on the space of supertranslations.
 The action of S-duality depends on the value of the complexified coupling constant $\tau$.
 The ordinary coupling constant is a real number usually denoted $\frac 1{e^2}$, which rescales the action functional.
 In the BV formalism, this can be viewed as a real rescaling of the BV symplectic form.
 The \emph{complexified} coupling constant for super Yang--Mills theory is obtained by also including a topological term into the action functional of the form